-- (a) performance shares based on relative TSR with a measurement date of December 31, 2023 - (b) performance shares based on carbon dioxide emissions reduction with a measurement date of December 31, 2023 - (c) dollar value of payouts under the 2021 AIP to be received as shares of common stock, which has a 5% premium, or restricted stock, which has a 20% premium, in accordance with an executive officer's election
+- (a) performance shares based on relative TSR with a measurement date of December 31, 2024 - (b) performance shares based on carbon dioxide emissions reduction with a measurement date of December 31, 2024 - (c) dollar value of payouts under the 2022 AIP to be received as shares of common stock, which has a 5% premium, or restricted stock, which has a 20% premium, in accordance with an executive officer's election

-All performance shares were issued under the Amended and Restated 2015 Omnibus Incentive Plan.
-The AIP payouts received in shares of common stock and/or restricted stock pursuant to the NEO's election were also issued pursuant to the Amended and Restated 2015 Omnibus Incentive Plan.
+All performance shares were issued under the Amended and Restated 2015 Omnibus Incentive Plan (the "2015 Plan").
+The AIP payouts received in shares of common stock and/or restricted stock pursuant to the NEO's election were also issued pursuant to the 2015 Plan.
 The number of shares issued was determined based on the fair market value of our common stock at the time the shares were issued following the close of the performance year, and the value of the shares issued is included in the "Stock Awards" column in the Summary Compensation Table.
 Shares of restricted stock received in connection with AIP payouts and the dividends credited on such shares vest ratably (one-third each year) over a three-year period following issuance.

-- (4) The amount reflects RSUs issued under the Amended and Restated 2015 Omnibus Incentive Plan that will vest on December 31, 2023. - (5) The targeted grant date fair value of each performance share award and the grant date fair value of each RSU award was computed in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the grant date. - (6) The performance shares and RSUs granted to Mr. Fowke will be prorated to reflect his retirement on December 31, 2021.
+- (4) The amount reflects RSUs issued under the 2015 Plan that will vest on December 31, 2024. - (5) The targeted grant date fair value of each performance share award and the grant date fair value of each RSU award was computed in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the grant date.